Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: General Mobile Entities

 Since a scheme only knows the perceived locations of the entities, it is important that each entity $e_i$ be probed sufficiently often that its perceived $x$-separation $\psd[t]{x}{i}$ closely approximates its true $x$-separation $\sd[t]{x}{i}$ at all times $t$.
 The following technical lemma asserts that once a close relationship between perception and reality has been established, it can be sustained by ensuring that the time between queries to an entity is bounded by some small fraction of its perceived $x$-separation.
+See Appendix~\ref{sec:NEWPerceptionLemma} for the proof.

 \begin{restatable}{lem}{NEWNEWLemmaPerceptionPercQuery} Suppose that for some $t_0$ and for all entities $e_i$, \begin{enumerate} \item[(i)] $\sd[p_i(t_0)]{x}{i}/2 \leq \psd[p_i(t_0)]{x}{i} \leq 3\sd[p_i(t_0)]{x}{i}/2$, {\rm [perception is close to reality for $e_i$ at time $p_i(t_0)$]} and \item[(ii)] for any $t \ge t_0$, $t - p_i(t) \leq \lambda_{d,x} \psd[p_i(t)]{x}{i} / 12 $ {\rm [all queries are done promptly based on perception]}. \end{enumerate} Then for all entities $e_i$, $\sd[t]{x}{i} /2 \leq \psd[t]{x}{i} \leq 3 \sd[t]{x}{i}/2$, for all $t \geq p_i(t_0)$. \end{restatable}